Jahia/content-integrity/docs/embedded-tests.md

 It is preferable to explicitly flag the home page as such.
 Simply open the `repository explorer`, activate the display of the hidden properties, and check the option `j:isHomePage` on your home page.
 The page node should be republished to propagate the fix to the `live` workspace.

+If no page is flagged as home, but a direct sub-node of the site node is named `home`, then it is critical to flag a page as the home.

 ## JCRLanguagePropertyCheck

 Translation nodes (nodes of type `jnt:translation`) are named after a naming convention.
 The node must be `j:translation_xx`, where `xx` is the language code.
 The node also holds a property named `jcr:language`, which has the language code as a value.